 Once the output from the hot water faucet is flowing with pink antifreeze, you will know that antifreeze is in that system, and you can close the faucet.

-How To Add Antifreeze to an RV Water System Video
+How To Add Antifreeze to an RV Plumbing System Video

-At this stage of the process, you will want to add about one or two cups of antifreeze into the shower drains and kitchen sink drains.
+At this stage of the process, you will want to pour a cup of antifreeze or in some cases, two cups of antifreeze into the shower drains and kitchen sink drains.
 Don’t forget the toilet bowl as well.
 If you have an ice maker, washing machine, or an outside shower, you will want to winterize those as well.
 For those accessories, check your owner’s manual on how to winterize them.

 Once you have completed all the steps above, go through your RV and make sure all faucets are closed.